top of page

 Who Is Mouth Taping For?

-However, mouth taping is not a replacement for medical treatment.
-If you suspect you have sleep apnoea, chronic nasal congestion, or any sleep-related breathing disorder, speak with your GP or a sleep specialist before trying mouth tape.
+However, mouth taping should not be viewed as a substitute for medical treatment.
+Anyone who suspects sleep apnoea, chronic nasal congestion, or another sleep-related breathing disorder should speak with a GP or a sleep specialist before trying mouth tape.

 How to Use Mouth Tape for Sleep: Step-by-Step